supabase/supabase-py/README.md

 ### Local installation

-You can also install from after cloning this repo.
-Install development mode with ``pip install -e``, which makes it so when you edit the source code the changes will be reflected in your python module.
+You can also install locally after cloning this repo.
+Install Development mode with ``pip install -e``, which makes it so when you edit the source code the changes will be reflected in your python module.

 ## Usage